WLOU: Heritage

 WLOU is the heritage black station in Louisville, programming to that community continuously since October 21, 1951.
 It became a "Negro radio station," using a staff of black disc jockeys.
-The early conversion to Rhythm & Blues music makes WLOU one of the first five full-time R&B stations in the USA.
+The early conversion to rhythm & blues (R&B) music makes WLOU one of the first five full-time R&B stations in the United States.
 The station featured the popular R&B format for decades, with news and talk programs focused on civil rights.
-Despite being a stand-alone AM daytimer station, it was one of the nation's top-rated Soul Music-Black Radio outlets of its day.
+Despite being a stand-alone AM daytimer station, it was one of the nation's top-rated soul music-Black radio outlets of its day.

 Power increase

 On November 21, 1957, WLOU went from 1,000 watts to 5,000 watts daytime with a pre-sunrise power of 500 watts.
 Nighttime service of 500 watts directional began on March 8, 1984.

 In the 1990s, most listeners to urban and urban adult formats switched to FM radio for their music.
 Two Louisville FM stations, 96.5 WGZB-FM and 101.3 WMJM, eclipsed WLOU's dominance in the black community, so WLOU decided to end its urban adult format.
 It flipped to urban gospel music on July 15, 1996, after a brief period of airing a black-oriented Christian talk and teaching format.